FirelyTeam/firely-docs-forge/features/IntegrationwithSimplifier.md

 - **Leave unresolved:**
 The conflict remains unresolved therefore no file upload or download will take place.

+Note that you can select multiple items to apply your choice with one click.

 ![Summary conflicts Advanced view](../images/SyncConflictsAdvancedView.png)

+## Miscellaneous options

+The `Repair link...` button allows you to repair the link between your project folder and Simplfiier when somebody has changed the url key for the project on Simplifier.net.

+The `Remove link...` button allows you to remove the link between your project folder and Simplfiier.